-Overnight: Air-conditioned Deluxe House Boat (B, L, D)
+Overnight: River Escapes Air-conditioned Deluxe House Boat (B, L, D)

 We enjoy breakfast on board and disembark at the Puthenagady Jetty.
 From here we drive to Cochin airport to catch our flight to Mumbai where we are met and driven to our hotel.
 Jews started settling in Bombay, as the city was then called, in the 18th century, due to its economic opportunities.
 The Jewish community of Bombay consists of the remnants of three distinct communities: the Bene Israeli Jews of Konkan, the Baghdadi Jews of Iraq, and the Cochin Jews of Malabar.

 Overnight: ITC Grand Central (5 Star), Mumbai (3 Nights) (B, D-K)